scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 ### HttpServletResponse

 The response is available through the `response` variable.
+If you override the Scalatra handling and write directly to the response object (Ex: response.getOutputStream), then your action should return Unit() to prevent a conflict with multiple writes.

 ### HttpSession